DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/constraints/constraint_unique_root_keys.md

     - name: name
       type: string
 ```
-In this example, both schemas have unique roots, and so would pass this constraint.
+In this example, each referenced root has only one definition of itself, and so would pass this constraint.